Living TV Group: Living TV Group channels

 Living TV Group directly operated a number of linear television channels.
 Most of the channels were formed in the Flextech years.
 Additionally, Living TV Group operated a high-definition channel and a number of time-shifted channels.
 All channels were available on satellite and cable television services.
 Channel One, was also available on Freeview.

 As Flextech, Living TV Group used to be interested in different markets from its current demographics, which focus on an older age group.
 But, in an attempt to streamline the business that was at the time suffering from falling ratings across these channels, they were closed, and after the sale of Living TV Group to Sky, more channels were disposed of.

 Bravo

 Bravo was launched in 1985 as one of the earliest cable-only channels.
 The channel also had a one-hour timeshift named Bravo +1.
 Initially Bravo aired black and white B-movies from the 1950s and 1960s and vintage TV series such as Knight Rider and MacGyver, and original productions.
 In 1996, a policy change saw the channel showing science fiction and horror and later became known for showing crime documentaries by day and adult programming at night.
-Over the later years, Bravo decreased the adult content shown and increased sports – most notably Serie A Italian football – and imported shows such as Alias and sports coverage.
+Over the later years, Bravo decreased the adult content shown and increased sports – most notably Serie A Italian football – and imported shows such as Alias.
 Bravo also aired World Championship Wrestling's flagship show Nitro during WCW's final year in business (2000–2001).
 Its target audience was men in their late 20s to early 40s.
 The channel closed on 1 January 2011.